paulboco/crude/README.md

 # Usage

-Depeneding on your setup, go to...
+Depending on your setup, go to...
 `http://yourhost/index.php/crude`
 or
 `http://yourhost/crude`